AstmDesign/rails-design-patterns/README.md

   * If beneficial, include validations on your form object.
     * Have a test for `valid?` before `save` returns `true`, for instance.

+#### View Object
+A class that wraps data from the model to provide output more useful for the view layer.
+Typically the object would include methods that may have conditionals and add strings to the output.
+This way our view can just call these methods (i.e. `myview.status`) instead of having logic or extra formatting in the view.

+##### Types
+###### Presentor
+The presenter pattern is a basic way to accompish this.
+You can create a class that inherits from `SimpleDelegator` that adds additional methods.
+Wrapping your model in this class will give you controller access to these methods.
+This way your controller can just call a single method for its output instead of having to have a lot of conditionals and logic in private methods to format data for your view.
+Typical pattern: `my_presenter = MyPresenter.new(MyModel.new)`.

+###### Decorator
+###### ActionView::Component

 --

 Left Off Here: